nebula-orchestrator/docs/docs/compare2orchestrators.md

  3. Managing clients appliances\IoT devices - this option is not covered by any of the current orchestrators as it's outside their use case scope
  4. Config management - while Puppet\Chef\Ansible are great for config management and orchestrators are great for scaling containers Nebula can also be thought of as a docker config management system

-Attached below is a table comparision between Nebula and the popular options
+Attached below is a table comparision between Nebula and the popular options, info in it is correct to the time of writing.

 |  | Nebula | Mesos+Marathon\DC/OS | Kubernetes | Swarm |